awsandy/awstflab1/README.md

 | [Delete the EKS cluster !](delete-eks) | Expose the Lambda function via an Amazon API Gateway as a RESTful API that the static site can call. |
 | [Re-create the EKS cluster from Terraform](terraform_eks) | Expose the Lambda function via an Amazon API Gateway as a RESTful API that the static site can call. |

-After you have completed the workshop you can delete all of the resources that were created by following the [cleanup guide][cleanup].
+After you have completed the workshop you can delete all of the resources that were created by following the [cleanup guide](cleanup).

 ### Next

-:white_check_mark: Review and follow the directions in the [Initial setup guide][setup], wherein you'll setup pre-requisites like an
+:white_check_mark: Review and follow the directions in the [Initial setup guide](setup), wherein you'll setup pre-requisites like an
 AWS Account & configure your AWS Cloud9 IDE and